-Today ECMWF uses 3,000 GPS-RO profiles in each data assimilation cycle, corresponding to about 3% of the Earth system observations assimilated at ECMWF.
+Today ECMWF uses 3,000 GPS-RO profiles per day, corresponding to about 3% of the Earth system observations assimilated at ECMWF.

 “The use of GPS-RO data results in a measurable improvement in forecast quality out to day 3 in the northern hemisphere and day 4 in the southern hemisphere,” Sean notes.

-He believes there is scope to increase the number of GPS-RO profiles dramatically to about 20,000 profiles per data assimilation cycle.
+He believes there is scope to increase the number of GPS-RO profiles dramatically to about 20,000 profiles per day.

 “Currently EUMETSAT’s Metop LEO satellites provide about two thirds of the GPS-RO data we assimilate, but six COSMIC-II US-Taiwanese satellites launched this summer have greatly boosted the available volume of data.”